 (And remember, that’s partly due to the costs to purchase the yearly summer storage of natural gas were significantly higher than years past.)

 For a deep dive on increased winter heating costs in plain language, check out Why is my heating bill so high?

 While there may not be much you can do about higher energy costs that fluctuate based on the market, it’s more important than ever that you’re not wasting energy.

 (Did you know that the same things that cause major energy waste in your home also cause it to be really uncomfortable?
 It’s true.)

 At Sealed, we can help you make your home more efficient with no upfront costs.
-And you pay us back for the work done based on the energy you save.
+And you pay for the work done with a flexible payment option that works best for you and your budget.
 Learn how it works.

 How high will winter 2022-2023 gas bills be?

 Based on the current market prices, National Fuel expects that the average residential natural gas bill for those who live in New York to be $949 per customer for November 2022 through March 2023.
 Expected increases on the average winter heating season bill can range from 40% to 50% from the previous winter.